kris2475/C12880MA-Dispersion-Stability-Analyser/README.md

 An open-source optical sensing platform that pairs the **Hamamatsu C12880MA micro-spectrometer** with a multi-port cuvette/immersion housing and machine learning to decouple particle scattering from chemical absorption in complex aqueous solutions.

 Traditional ISO 7027 turbidity meters rely on a single near-infrared LED and a 90° photodiode, failing completely when water contains dissolved organic matter (DOM), tannins, algal pigments, or carbon nanomaterials.
-This project addresses that limitation by capturing full-spectrum (340–850 nm) dual-angle optical signatures to fingerprint water quality components using chemometrics and machine learning.
+This project addresses that limitation by capturing full-spectrum (340–850 nm) optical signatures via a configurable multi-port housing to fingerprint water quality components using chemometrics and machine learning.

 ---

 ## System Architecture

-The hardware architecture moves beyond single-channel nephelometry by capturing light across two optical axes simultaneously:
+The hardware architecture moves beyond single-channel nephelometry by providing a multi-port housing where the light source can be manually positioned:

-* **0° Transmission Port:** Measures total optical extinction, combining light absorption from carbon/pigments and forward scattering.
+* **0° Transmission Port:** The primary operational axis, measuring total optical extinction combining light absorption from carbon/pigments and forward scattering.
-* **45° Forward-Scattering Port:** Isolates Mie scattering to evaluate particle size distribution and concentration while minimizing the inner-filter absorption effects common in dark suspensions.
+* **45° Forward-Scattering Port:** A manually swappable alternative position that isolates Mie scattering to evaluate particle size distribution and concentration while minimizing inner-filter absorption effects.

 ---